lucass-carneiro/QuasinormalModes.jl/docs/src/sho.md

 # Complete Example: The Harmonic Oscilator

-We can use `QuasinormalModes.jl` to compute the eigenvalues of any 2nd order differential equation.
-To illustrate this we will show how to compute the energy eigenvalues of the quantum harmonic oscillator following Ref. [[3]](https://arxiv.org/abs/1111.5024).
+We will now turn away from general relativity and use `QuasinormalModes.jl` to compute to compute the energy eigenvalues of the quantum harmonic oscillator following [this paper](https://arxiv.org/abs/1111.5024).

 # Mathematical preliminaries

-If we measure the energy of the system in units of ``\hbar\omega`` and distance in units of ``\sqrt{\hbar/(m\omega)}`` the time independent Schrödinger equation for the system is written as
+If we measure the energy of the system in units of ``\hbar\omega`` and distance in units of ``\sqrt{\hbar/(m\omega)}`` the time independent Schrödinger equation for the quantum harmonic oscilator is written as

 ```math
 -\psi^{\prime\prime}(x) + x^2\psi(x) = \epsilon\psi(x)